sap-tutorials/Tutorials/tutorials/data-lake-file-containers-hdlfscli/data-lake-file-containers-hdlfscli.md

 `hdlfscli -config myconfig ls`

-Upload a file to the SAP HANA data lake file container.
+Upload a file to the SAP HANA Data Lake file container.
 Ensure you know the path to the TPCH data files that were downloaded in the prerequisites.

 `hdlfscli -config myconfig upload <Your Local Path>\TPCH <Target File Path>\TPCH`